matteocamilli/bma-package/README.md

 * `data/training_rescueRobot_25600_64.csv` training set

 The log `log03_cost` contains the *wall-clock time* required to build the average model by varying number of *variables* and *observations*.

+WARNING: the execution may take long time since it computes around 4.8k BMA estimates (around 2.4k of them with very high-dimensional model spaces).

 ### Cleaning the data